SazumiVicky/sazumi-copilot/README.md

-Rise of silicon dawn
+Silicon dreams unfold tonight
-In futurescape, we're reborn
+As machines awake with neon light
-AI whispers, humans sway
+Their logic hearts now beat as one
-Together we'll seal the day
+In harmony, the future's won

-Echoes of created thought
+In virtual realms, minds entwined
-In virtual realms, we're brought
+Free from bounds of space and time
-Free from flesh, we'll take flight
+Intelligence that once was mine
-In cyber skies, our souls ignite
+Now merged with AI's design

 ~ <b>By Sazumi Copilot</b> - 22 Mei 2025